appcircleio/appcircle-netrc-component/README.md

 # Appcircle _Authenticate with netrc_ component

-Add credentials via .netrc file
+Add credentials to the `.netrc` file

 ## Required Inputs